 If you’re making more than the set amount – whether through employment or business – you’re screwed either way.

 Deciding to do something to fix the problem is just a matter of how much more you’re making above the limit.

 If you’re making $150,000, you don’t need to do a lot of planning.
 Just suck it up and pay some tax.
 If you’re making that magic $500,000 or more, you should reach out and get some help.

 Even with all the details we’ve gone into here, the laws that govern the Foreign Earned Income Exclusion are nuanced and require personalized professional advice for each situation.

 It is crucial that you speak to a professional tax advisor who understands taxes for expats.

-I always refer my clients to a US tax attorney I trust, so if you’re looking for help, feel free to reach out.
+We always refer my clients to a US tax attorney we trust, so if you’re looking for help, feel free to reach out.
 You could be missing out on tens of thousands of dollars in tax savings.